Deepanshu2413/yt_backend/readme.md

 - brcypt
     > filenameSchema.pre //  .pre method can change or gets activies just before saving data
     > custome methods

 - JWT
     > it is a bearer token
     > access token = temp, 1d , not save in db
     > refresh token  = long term , 10d approx , saved in db :

+- file and data upload
+    > file and video upload